 However, Ray White had an ironclad alibi - while the crime was being committed he was at work, a fact confirmed by several coworkers.
 In addition, his activities were tracked by a scanner which recorded his activities on the job and was in use during the time of the attack.
 In spite of this he became the primary suspect, based solely on his resemblance to the composite sketch.

 When it came time for the victim to ID her attacker, White was presented to her twice in a single day: the first time in a photo array, the second time in an in-person lineup.
 He was the only person present in both.
-During the in-person lineup was placed alongside a Hispanic man who did not resemble the perpetrator the victim described.
-After she identified White police believed the case was solved.
+During the in-person lineup, he was placed alongside a Hispanic man who did not resemble the perpetrator the victim described.
+After she identified White, police believed the case was solved.

 The victim described her attacker as a white male, approximately 30 to 35 years of age, clean shaven with short cut brown hair.